zhixin9001/2021-SAA/note/tips.md

 ### Amazon Kinesis
 - Amazon Kinesis Data Streams
     - real-time processing of streaming big data, continuously, scalable, gigabytes
+    - need to provision enough shards ahead of time, so it requires manual administration of shards
     - Kinesis Data Streams Fanout
         - By default, the 2MB/second/shard output is shared between all of the applications consuming data from the stream
         - With enhanced fan-out developers can register stream consumers to use enhanced fan-out and receive their own 2MB/second pipe of read throughput per shard